 Tanzania Development Trust plays an active role in the fight against female genital mutilation (FGM) in rural Tanzania.
-By the start of 2019, TDT had raised and transferred more than £200,000 to support the fight against FGM.
+By June 2019, TDT had raised and transferred more than £250,000 to support the fight against FGM.
 By donating through TDT’s Girls’ Rights Fund, you can support this work and our goal to bring the practice to an end.

 In rural cow-based economies, many girls are forced to undergo FGM by their parents in the hopes of securing a higher dowry – girls uncut are believed to be more promiscuous.
 Others are forced by their family in the name of ‘tradition’, an act without which she would be shunned in her village.
 And since cutting ceremonies require new clothes, food and the services of a local circumciser, the argument is made that the practice supports the local economy.

 When TDT first became involved in the struggle against FGM, we were even asked at our AGM whether we were being ‘colonial’, imposing a Western standard on local culture.

 Despite such attitudes, the human rights and health issues are stark:

 Since 1998, the Tanzanian government has criminalized FGM on under-18’s, yet 10% of women aged between 15-49 still undergo FGM, with the prevalence in certain Regions in the centre and north of the country ranging between 30% to as high as 60%.

 TDT Local Representative Rhobi Samwelly knows only too well the pain girls go through, as she herself was a victim of FGM.
 Rhobi is passionate about ending the practice, and even before working with TDT, had spent many years leading a team of actors, singers and dancers into villages to educate and change attitudes towards FGM.